The long-legged Serval, here in the Ngorongoro Crater, by Francesco Veronesi.

 The best time to visit in search of mammals is February-March when many grazing animals are giving birth to calves and therefore attracting many predators in the southeast Serengeti, and June when the migrating animals, mainly wildebeest, cross the Grumeti River in the north Serengeti.
 The Blue Wildebeest migration depends on the rains but the largest gathering of ungulates (hoofed mammals) in the world takes place in the Serengeti during the wet season which usually lasts from November to May.
 There are usually one to two million large mammals, mostly wildebeest, in the southeast Serengeti by January and they stay until April, usually calving in February-March when they attract numerous predators.
 In May-June there is a general movement of animals northwest through the central Serengeti, a time when herds of wildebeest up to 40 km (25 miles) long have been seen from the air.
 They are heading west toward Lake Victoria and north to the Masai Mara in Kenya and the wildebeest, as well as numerous Burchell's Zebras and Thomson's Gazelles, usually reach the Grumeti River in June (sometimes July).
 Then, at several places along the river, they may be seen struggling across, desperately trying to avoid the crocodiles.
 Those that make it usually remain in the Mara until October-November when they begin their return to the Serengeti.

-Birding is good in February-March and June too but the peak time for birds is April when many resident birds nest and are therefore at their most active and attractive.
+Birding is particularly good in February-March when many resident birds nest and are therefore at their most active and attractive.

-Field Guide to the Birds of East Africa by J Fanshawe and T Stevenson.
-Helm, 2004.
+Field Guide to the Birds of East Africa by T Stevenson and J Fanshawe.
+Helm, due 2020 (Second Edition).

 Field Guide to the Birds of Kenya and Northern Tanzania by D Pearson et al. Helm, 2005.